 By making a short commute my priority, it has enabled me to be to a more productive employee and increase my earning power over the past few years.

 Obviously, rent isn’t cheap in the city centre but since a long commute (and high transportation cost) is a no-no for me, I was ready to trade-off on a few luxuries to achieve my lodging goal.
 And achieve I did – I secured a room in an old apartment building just 400m away from the Bangsar LRT and 5 minutes away from my office!

 1) This condo is over 35 years old and is just basically a tower within a compound which resembles a pound lot.

 2) There are no facilities or any lifestyle component whatsoever.

-3) The area is slightly ‘dodgy’ as the neighbouring condos are low-cost flats which are not very well maintained.
+3) The area is slightly ‘dodgy’ as the neighbouring condo is an undermaintained, low-cost flat.

 Comparatively, my old apartment in Titiwangsa had a pool, gymnasium and a much more conducive vibe.
-Nevertheless, my current unit is well-maintained and security is tight.
-Also, there are only 60 units within the tower, so I never have to wait long for the lift!
+Nevertheless, my current unit is well-maintained and security is really tight.
+Also, there are only 30 units within the tower, so I never have to wait long for the lift.

 The best part is I’ve managed to cut down on my monthly expenses (for rent, utilities and commute to work) by RM200, as shown below:

 So quite a few of my acquaintances have questioned my decision of opting to live in a ‘dump’.
 They may not get it as my priorities are different from theirs, but I am happy with my choice.
 The benefits I get in return far outweigh the luxuries sacrificed.
 I will take the extremely convenient commute which translates to more sleep and lower transport costs, any given day.